alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 *   **Map**: transform the Success value.
 *   **Bind**: chain a function that returns `Result`.

-Key behavior: **Bind is fail-fast**.
-After the first failure, downstream steps don’t run.
+The key behavior: Bind is fail-fast (Short-Circuiting).
+Just like && stops evaluating if the first part is false, Bind ensures that if Step 1 fails, Step 2 is never executed.
+This saves resources and prevents "null reference" crashes in downstream logic without you writing explicit if checks.

 Think of it like:
 *   `Ok(value)` -> like `Some(value)`